Corn Mycotoxin FAQs

 Scout Fields Before Harvest

-Pay close attention to areas where the crop may have been stressed, damaged, or exposed to extreme environmental conditions.
+Pay close attention to areas where the crop may have been drought-stressed, damaged, or exposed to extreme environmental conditions.
 These areas include hillsides where drought stress may be more severe (for Fusarium and Aspergillus ear rots) and low areas where moisture from fog or high-dew conditions prevail (for Gibberella ear rot).

 During your examination, ask three questions:

-What ear rot disease is present?
+Which ear rot is present?

-How much of the ear is affected by ear rot (what is the severity of the disease)?
+What percent of the ear is affected by ear rot (what is the severity of the disease)?

 Know When to Test for Mycotoxins